 -

 Start small .
-Deliverables are requested by sponsors who don't understand yet, but that should provide approval.
+Deliverables may be requested by sponsors who don't understand yet, but that should provide approval.
 You may eventually flip the discussion, running smaller workshops that don't require approval but that build trust and awareness.

 -

-Clarify expectations for the workshop in advance by actively engaging in the invitation process.
-Investigate unreasonable expectations to possibly address the deeper need.
+Clarify expectations for the workshop in advance by actively engaging in the design and in the invitation process.
+Investigate expectations to possibly address the deeper needs of the organization.
+The whys behind a request for a deliverable are usually worth investigating.

 -

-Explicitly state that EventStorming is a draft model not the final artefact.
-If some polished artefact is necessary, it can be produced, given that key people have time dedicated to that.
+Explicitly state that EventStorming is a draft model , not the final artifact.
+Show pictures of what the workshop artifact may look like.
+If a polished artifact is necessary, it can be produced, provided key people have time dedicated to it.

 -